 - 6 tablespoons water

-- 2 tablespoons flax or chia seeds, ground
+- 2 tablespoons chia seeds or flax seeds, ground

 - 2 teaspoons vanilla extract